wjddndud00/5080-5090-Solutions/README.md

 For the uninitiated, GitHub has easy to use GUI clients for [Windows](https://windows.github.com) and [Mac OS X](https://mac.github.com) that will make interacting with GitHub repositories much easier.
 There are other good GUI clients available, such as [SourceTree](http://www.sourcetreeapp.com).

+Git repositories are organized into [branches](http://git-scm.com/book/en/v1/Git-Branching-What-a-Branch-Is), which keep track of the history and state of files that make up the repository.
+Generally, the first branch created in a repository is called **master**, and is generally considered to be the production branch.
+Read more about branches in this [tutorial](https://www.atlassian.com/git/tutorials/using-branches).

 A [fork and pull collaboration model](https://help.github.com/articles/using-pull-requests) is used to add or modify the LaTeX files.

 #### Fork